Wekur/smartbox/README.md

 Let us know what you would want us to add per Discord or per Instagram.

 # Amazon Links to the Extentions:

+# 16x16 LED Matrix || RGB Streifen
+Easy accessable and can be used as a fun Logo.

+# Bluetooth Device manager
+No clue what that is suppose to do tho

+#lots of website developing stuff